-Punctuality is an extremely important skill in school and in life.
-Not only does it establish good habits for future success, but it prevents your child from falling behind the rest of the class first thing in the morning.
+Punctuality is extremely important in school and in life.
+Not only does it establish good habits for future success, but it prevents your child from falling behind the rest of the class at the beginning of the day.
 Tardy students tend to disrupt the entire class when entering during instruction.
 Please make sure your child is on time and ready to learn!
-Any child arriving to school after 8:30 am (K-4th) / 8:40 am (5th-8th) is considered absent and will need to report to the office to get an admit slip.
-Our goal is to make sure that every child has the fullest opportunity to receive a quality education so we will do everything possible prior to a SARB hearing to improve attendance.
+Any child arriving at school after 8:00 am (K-4th) / 8:10 am (5th-8th) is considered tardy and will need to report to the office.
+Our goal is to make sure that every child has the fullest opportunity to receive a quality education; to that end, we work to partner with parents and collaborate on solutions in an effort to improve attendance and avoid a SARB hearing.

-Students who are late must go to the office to get a tardy slip before going to class.
+Students who arrive after 8:30 am are considered truant/tardy.
 Repeated tardiness can and will result in parent contact and/or a conference.
 If a student has three (3) or more unexcused absences or three (3) tardies of 30 minutes or more, he/she is considered truant.
 Sacramento City Unified School District's truancy program includes partnerships with the offices of the District Attorney, Sacramento Police, Juvenile Probation, City of Sacramento, and several judges.
 The process when students have three (3) or more unexcused absences includes several steps: letters sent home, meetings with parents/guardians, and Student Attendance Review Board (SARB) hearings.
 If attendance concerns continue, the District is prepared to carry through with the SARB process to its fullest extent.

 All students are expected to be seated and ready to begin work when the final bell rings.
-Students who are not in class when the bell rings are considered to be excused tardy.
+Students who are not in class when the bell rings are also considered to be tardy.